Vedant-Gandhi/Vedant-Gandhi/README.md

 ### Hi there 👋

-- ⚡: I’m a Full Stack Developer who is biased towards Backend Development.
-I ❤️ to make and break systems while reducing their prices.
+- ⚡: I’m a Backend Developer.
+I ❤️ to make and break systems while reducing their cost and improving their efficiency.
+KISS is my goal.
+- Not an expert though but can have developed Frontend websites too using React and NextJS.
 - 🤯 Woah I have experience on fixing some critical bugs that were created by me.
-- 💌 My lover is Golang but my 👫 is Javascript.
+- Recently started Open Source Contributions.
 - 🔭: In my free time, I explore physics and astronomy.
 - 🔌 Fun Fact - Electricity does not travel inside wires.😕